A bucket list can be a tricky beast.

 26. Philippines

-Being an archipelago of over 7,600 islands, it’s no surprise that the Philippines have many spectacular beaches and all the swimming, diving, paddling, surfing “aquivities” you could image.
-The Philippines’ unique and complex mix of ethnicities make for a culture and cuisine that’s rich and colourful.
+Being an archipelago of over 7,600 islands, it's no surprise that the Philippines have many spectacular golden beaches and all the swimming, diving, paddling, surfing “aquivities” you could image on an island paradise.
+The Philippines' unique and complex mix of ethnicities make for a culture and cuisine that's rich and colourful.
 This is exemplified by the playful paintwork on its Jeepneys – ex-World War II jeeps craftly adapted into buses that have become a national icon.

 25. New Caledonia